blinken/amz_sp_api/lib/fulfillment-inbound-api-model/docs/FbaInboundApi.md

 require 'fulfillment-inbound-api-model'

 api_instance = AmzSpApi::FulfillmentInboundApiModel::FbaInboundApi.new

-query_type = 'query_type_example' # String | Indicates whether items are returned using a date range (by providing the LastUpdatedAfter and LastUpdatedBefore parameters), or using NextToken, which continues returning items specified in a previous request. marketplace_id = 'marketplace_id_example' # String | A marketplace identifier.
-Specifies the marketplace where the product would be stored. opts = {
+query_type = "query_type_example" # String | Indicates whether items are returned using a date range (by providing the LastUpdatedAfter and LastUpdatedBefore parameters), or using NextToken, which continues returning items specified in a previous request.

+marketplace_id = "marketplace_id_example" # String | A marketplace identifier.
+Specifies the marketplace where the product would be stored.

+opts = {
-  last_updated_after: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | A date used for selecting inbound shipment items that were last updated after (or at) a specified time.
+  last_updated_after: DateTime.parse("2013-10-20T19:20:30+01:00"), # DateTime | A date used for selecting inbound shipment items that were last updated after (or at) a specified time.
 The selection includes updates made by Amazon and by the seller.
-  last_updated_before: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | A date used for selecting inbound shipment items that were last updated before (or at) a specified time.
+  last_updated_before: DateTime.parse("2013-10-20T19:20:30+01:00"), # DateTime | A date used for selecting inbound shipment items that were last updated before (or at) a specified time.
 The selection includes updates made by Amazon and by the seller.
-  next_token: 'next_token_example' # String | A string token returned in the response to your previous request.
+  next_token: "next_token_example" # String | A string token returned in the response to your previous request.
 }

 begin